lixinneo04/lixinneo04/README.md

 UTM 3rd Year Data Engineering Undergraduate
 -------------------------------------------

-I've been learning multiple Computer Science subjects throughout my university journey.
+I've been learning different Computer Science courses throughout my university journey.
 Currently passionate about exploring more about AI and Machine Learning.

 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [neolixin@gmail.com](mailto:neolixin@gmail.com)